 You don’t want to miss this interview filled with new ideas for working with your pastor, your team, and your entire creative ministry.
-Aaron West, Director of Product Development at MediaShout, has an insightful conversation with Jenna Grace May and David May on worship leadership.
+Aaron West, at MediaShout, has an insightful conversation with Jenna Grace May and David May on worship leadership.

 For years, Jenna has served as a worship leader on church staff as well as for various ministries.
 She also sings at her home church in Franklin, TN alongside influential worship leaders like Chris McClarney and Aaron Shust.
 Her husband David is her keyboard player and bandleader.
-They travel together all over the country to lead worship for conferences, churches, and events.
-David also produces worship music, and oversees the Worship Band in Hand app.
+They travel together all over the country to lead worship experiences at conferences, church services and events.
+David also produces worship music and oversees the Worship Band in Hand app.

 What does it mean to lead worship?

-[MediaShout] Let’s talk about worship leading.
+[MediaShout] Let’s talk about leading a worship service .
 What exactly does it mean to lead worship?
 I’d love to hear your thoughts on what that definition is.